Buy LYMA laser starter kit

 Beta glucans are a goodie in skincare proven to moisturise and repair, with mild protecting antioxidant properties, and they’re shown to reduce wrinkle depth too.
 Yay!

 Orchistem™ is a stem cell extract from the Japanese Calanthe Discolor Orchid.
-It’s shown to increase the number and movement of fibroblasts in your dermis, and to stimulate activity of those fibroblast cells by increasing their antioxidant defences and boosting collagen and elastin production.
+It’s shown to increase the number and movement of fibroblasts in your dermis, and to stimulate activity of those fibroblast cells by increasing their antioxidant defence, thus boosting collagen and elastin production.
 All this heals and rejuvenates your skin.

 So, these promising actives help to protect, repair, and rehydrate your epidermis and dermis skin layers 👌.